 We can make a file that Python can execute on the command line by adding some lines of Python code to a blank text file.

-In this mission, you will learn how to create and run Python scripts using the command line.
+In this lesson, you will learn how to create and run Python scripts using the command line.
 You will also learn about virtual environments and how they can be used to keep a set of packages isolated from another environment to prevent conflicts.

 As you work through each concept, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
 The command line environment inside of this course includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.